 Falling in love marinates our brain in “feel good” chemicals of its own making.
-After a breakup or the death of a loved one, the brain stops producing these chemicals, and the body literally suffers from withdrawal of these feel-good hormones.
+After a breakup or the death of a loved one, the brain stops producing these chemicals, and the body literally suffers from the withdrawal of these feel-good hormones.
 Therefore, a broken heart feels so difficult and painful to deal with.
 The person often withdraws in their shell and is pushed into depression.

 A person with a broken heart often has episodes of sobbing, rage, and despair.
 They may not eat or sleep for days and may also neglect their personal hygiene.
 A few may repress their feelings so that they do not have to face the pain of the loss, which may cause panic, anxiety, and depression a few months later.
-Some people who slip into addictions and rebound relationships to deal with a broken heart.
+Some people slip into addictions and rebound relationships to deal with a broken heart.

 A broken heart often causes the body to secrete high levels of stress hormones and may even result in electrocardiogram (ECG) changes, giving the feeling of having a heart attack.
-Luckily, in most cases, these changes are temporary.
+Fortunately, in most cases, these changes are temporary.

 What are the signs and symptoms of broken heart syndrome?

 Broken heart syndrome is a diagnosis made by doctors.
 It resembles a heart attack in terms of its signs and symptoms.
 The signs and symptoms can begin within minutes or even hours after the distressing event.
 They include: